 Right and Up Tip: Cornbread is by request only and it’s goooood.
 Like real good.

-Sister restaurant to Baan Thai, this place is my favorite of the 2 (not that there’s anything wrong with Baan Thai) mostly because the service is super quick and they’ve got my favorite dish on the menu: Pho (pronounced ‘Fuh’ for all you millennials).
+Sister restaurant to Baan Thai, this place is my favorite of the two (not that there’s anything wrong with Baan Thai) mostly because the service is super quick and they’ve got my favorite dish on the menu: Pho (pronounced ‘Fuh’).
 What’s Pho?
 It’s a thin-noodled soup with lots of herbs and thinly sliced meat.

 Right and Up Tip: Order their bubble tea (it has tapioca pods at the bottom!!) and a big bowl of Pho with beef.